 # Manchester Blast: IMMEDIATE REACTION

-Though the Islamic State has taken the responsibility of the cowardice act, it is the worst attack in Britain since 2005, which left 52 people dead.
+Though the Islamic State has taken the responsibility of the Manchester Blast, it is the worst attack in Britain since 2005, which left 52 people dead.
 The act of terrorism has filled the IS supporters with joy, stating “It seems that the bombs of the British Air Force over children of Mosul and Raqqa have just come back to #Manchester.”
 While the incident left the country in a state of despair, with many relatives and friends went missing.
-The social media platform Twitter was flooded with smiling photographs of hundreds of teenagers, each one having a common message to find their loved ones.
+The social media platform Twitter was flooded with smiling photographs of hundreds of teenagers, each one having a common message to find their loved ones lost in the Manchester Blast.

 The pop star too took to Twitter, saying “Broken.
 From the bottom of my heart.
 I am so sorry.
 I don’t have words.”